MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_05_Making_changes_by_using_CIM_and_WMI.md

 ### Task 2: Query operating system version information

-1. To find a repository class that lists operating system information, enter the following command in the **Windows PowerShell** console, and then select Enter:
+1. To find a repository class that lists operating system information, enter the following command in the **Windows PowerShell** console, and then press the Enter key:

    ```powershell
    Get-WmiObject -Namespace root\cimv2 -List | Where Name -like '*operating*' | Sort Name